Codes1985/isst/README.md

    reasoned and stored as an ANI value (with a per-subtype adjustment) and only converted to the underlying distance at the point of use.
-4. **Cluster** — signatures are clustered hierarchically (scipy), cutting at per-segment, per-subtype thresholds expressed in ANI.
+4. **Cluster** — signatures are clustered hierarchically (scipy), cutting at per-segment, per-subtype thresholds expressed in ANI (set to admit roughly 1% within-cluster divergence).
 Routing depends on
    completeness: clusters **form from complete segments only**; **partial** segments do not seed or alter cluster definitions but may **join** an existing cluster when their containment-ANI clears the threshold; **no-call** segments